-The seven (not mentioned before and, as with the seven spirits, a kind of divine plural rather than successive claps) carry a verbal message, which John hears but is forbidden to disclose, apparently because time has run out; the six trumpets of warning have passed, and he must seal mentally what he has heard.
+As with the seven spirits, the seven thunders are a kind of divine plural rather than successive claps.
+They communicate a message which John is forbidden to disclose, apparently because time has run out; the six trumpets of warning have passed, and he must seal mentally what he has heard.
 The thunder and the angel’s roar (what he cries is also not recorded) sound together, Father and Son together.
-As in the gospels, the ‘voice from heaven’ is the voice of God, which can seem like thunder (Ps 18:13, John 12:29).
+As in the gospels, the ‘voice from heaven’ is the voice of God, which itself can seem like thunder (Ps 18:13, John 12:29).

-The mystery of the gospel, which goes back to the creation, is about to be realised.
-The world’s wise men will continue to assure us that there is no such deity.
+The mystery of God, which goes back to the creation, is about to be realised.
+The world’s wise men will continue to assure us that there is no Creator.
 They will continue to maintain that the universe of two trillion galaxies arose from a ‘singularity’ the size of a pea, that the power to move at will can be reduced to the properties of atoms, that DNA is a program without a programmer and therefore, if we do wonder at the wonders of Nature, we must do so unthinkingly.
 But God is God, and his purpose will be fulfilled.
 In the Old Testament the word ‘mystery’ occurs only in Daniel, and refers to the king of Babylon’s dream about how all human kingdoms would be terminated by the kingdom of the Messiah.
 In the New Testament the word is used variously, but ‘mystery of God’ appears in only one other place, referring simply to ‘Christ’ (Col 2:2).
 ‘Also’ means that in the days immediately following the prophesied seventh trumpet all remaining prophecy will be fulfilled.
 The unexpected past tense, ‘was fulfilled’, accentuates the inevitability, as if it has already happened.

 The seventh trumpet is not blown until 11:15.
-The three and a half years during which the two witnesses prophesy, encompassed by 10:8-11.14, fall within rather than after the period of the six trumpets.
-Accordingly, while the second ‘woe’ is clearly that of the sixth trumpet (8:13), the woe is not said to have passed until the end of their prophesying (11:14).
+The three and a half years during which the two witnesses prophesy, encompassed by 10:8-11.14, fall within rather than after the period of the trumpets.
+Accordingly, while the second ‘woe’ is clearly that of the penultimate trumpet (8:13), the woe is not said to have passed until the end of their prophesying (11:14).

-The edible scroll or book (biblaridion, diminutive of biblion) recalls the ministry of Ezekiel, which began with a vision of the glory of Yahweh similar to that at the beginning of John’s prophecy.
-After the vision, Yahweh’s hand gave him a scroll filled with words of lamentation and woe; it was sweet as honey in his mouth, though he felt bitterness as he rejoined the exiles to whom he had to deliver the message.
+The small edible scroll (biblaridion, diminutive of biblion) recalls the ministry of Ezekiel, which began with a vision of the glory of Yahweh similar to that at the beginning of John’s prophecy.
+After the vision, Yahweh’s hand gave him a scroll filled with lamentation and woe; it was sweet as honey in his mouth, but he felt bitterness as he rejoined the exiles to whom he had to deliver the message.
 The ingesting and digesting of the scroll metaphorically enacted what prophecy was: assimilating and speaking the words of God, then writing them down.
 That same hand now gives John a scroll.

-The allusion to the end of Daniel’s book suggests that the contents are related to what was revealed to Daniel.
+The allusion to the end of Daniel’s book suggests that the contents are related to what was revealed to him.
 The book was to remain sealed until the time of the end (Dan 12:4); now it is open, for the time is imminent.
-Its subject, the future history of the Jews insofar as it interacts with Gentile peoples and kings, is the ground covered by Revelation 11 and13.
+Its subject, the future history of the Jews insofar as it interacts with Gentile peoples and kings, is the ground covered by Revelation 11 and 13.
 John’s role is to open up what Scripture has already recorded.
 In the allusion to Genesis 10-11 ‘kings’ is substituted for ‘tribes’, a reminder that kingship originated at the same time as language divided the earth.

-And I was given a rod like a staff, and told, “Rise, and measure the temple of God and the altar and those who worship in it, and leave out the court outside the temple; do not measure it, for it is given over to the nations, and they will tread the holy city for forty-two months.”
+And I was given a rod-like reed, and told, “Rise, and measure the temple of God and the altar and those who worship in it, and leave out the court outside the temple; do not measure it, for it was given to the nations, and they will tread the holy city for forty-two months.”

-The distant future was spoken about in the later part of Ezekiel’s book.
+The distant future was also spoken about in the later part of Ezekiel’s book.
 He saw ‘a structure like a city’ and within it a temple, including an altar.
-An angel showed Ezekiel round the temple, and as he went he measured each part, to emphasise in specific, physical terms (as also in Jer 31:38-40 and Zech 2:1-5) that Jerusalem would recover from its destruction.
-God would set his throne and his habitation there for ever, in the midst of his people.
-In AD 70 Jerusalem was destroyed again.
+An angel showed Ezekiel round the temple, and as he went he measured each part, to emphasise in specific, physical terms (as in Jer 31:38-40 and Zech 2:1-5) that Jerusalem would recover from its destruction.
+God would set his throne and habitation there for ever, in the midst of his people.
+In AD 70 Jerusalem was destroyed a second time.
 Despite this apparent negation, John is to understand that the vision seen by Ezekiel will come to pass.
 Therefore he too is to measure the temple.

-In Revelation, references to the temple are always to the heavenly sanctuary (explicitly at 11.19 and 14:17), whose design the earthly building copied.
-Just as there is only one altar, there is only one sanctuary, and those redeemed by the blood of Jesus worship there (Heb 10:19-22).
+In Revelation, references to the temple are always to the heavenly sanctuary.
+The earthly building copied its design.
+Just as there is only one altar, so there is only one sanctuary, and those redeemed by the blood of Jesus worship there (Heb 10:19-22).
 In the sense of measuring someone by a standard (II Cor 10:12), they too are measured.
-The court outside the sanctuary represents the ‘holy city’ (Dan 9:24, Matt 4:5).
-The nations about whom John has been told to prophesy will occupy Jerusalem for three and a half years, the ‘time, times and half a time’ during which Daniel was told a blaspheming king would oppress the Jews, until his dominion was taken away and the kingdom of God given to them.
+The court outside the sanctuary represents the ‘holy city’ (Dan 9:24) surrounding the earthly temple area.
+The nations about whom John has been told to prophesy will occupy Jerusalem for three and a half years, the ‘time, times and half a time’ during which Daniel was told a blaspheming king would oppress the Jews, until his dominion was taken away and the kingdom given to them.

-Near the end of his ministry Jesus warned there would come a time when the city would be surrounded by armies, and its inhabitants fall by the sword and be led captive out of the land.
-The encirclement of Jerusalem would be a sign that its devastation or desolation (eremωsis can mean either) was near.
+Near the end of his ministry Jesus warned that a day would come when the city would be surrounded by armies, and Judaea’s inhabitants fall by the sword and be led captive out of the land.
+The encirclement of Jerusalem would be a sign that its devastation, or desolation (eremωsis can mean either), was near.
 These would be ‘days of vengeance, to fulfil all that is written’, following which Jerusalem would be ‘trodden by the nations until the times of the nations’ were fulfilled (Luke 21:24).
 Was this, as some interpret, a reference to the revolt against the Romans in AD 67-70?
 Many were slaughtered, others were deported and sold as slaves, and Jerusalem laid waste.
 In the reign of Hadrian the city was rebuilt, from which time the city was ruled by non-Jews until the Arab-Israeli War of 1948, when Israel became a state and the western part of Jerusalem came under Jewish control.
 In 1967, following another war, Israel took over the eastern part.

 But the interpretation has its problems.
-For one thing, the Temple Mount continues to be in Muslim hands, and more than a third of the population is Arab: Gentiles still tread the city.
-Another problem is that Jesus had foretold the events of AD 70 some days earlier, as recorded in a previous chapter (Luke 19:41-44).
-The passage is part of a longer discourse that parallels the discourse in Matthew 24:1-35, and there the subject is the events leading up to his return.
+For one thing, the Temple Mount remains in Muslim hands, and more than a third of the population is Arab: Gentiles still tread the city.
+Another problem is that Jesus had already foretold the events of AD 70 (Luke 19:41-44).
+The present passage is part of a longer discourse that parallels the discourse in Matthew 24:1-35, and there the subject is the events leading up to his return.
 In both gospels the discourses consist of five sections, of which the section about Jerusalem is the third.
 In Matthew’s account:

-“So when you see the abomination of desolation, as spoken of by the prophet Daniel, standing in the Holy Place (let the reader understand), then let those who are in Judaea flee to the mountains.
-Let the one who is on the rooftop not go down into the house to take anything out, and the one who is in the field not turn back to take his cloak.
+“So when you see the abomination of desolation as spoken of by the prophet Daniel standing in the Holy Place (let the reader understand), then those in Judaea should flee to the hills.
+Whoever is on the rooftop must not go down to take anything out of the house, and whoever is in the field must not turn back to take his cloak.
 Alas for those who are pregnant, and for those who are nursing infants in those days!
 Pray that your flight may not be in winter, or on a sabbath.
-For then there will be great tribulation such as has not been from the beginning of the world until now, no, and never will be.
-And if those days had not been shortened, no flesh would be saved.
-But for the sake of the elect, those days will be shortened.”
+For then there will be great tribulation such as has not been from the beginning of the world until now, no, and never will be.”

-The elect, or chosen, are the Jews.
 Since the allusion to Daniel would have meant nothing to Gentile readers, Luke omits what Jesus said about the abomination of desolation.
 Instead, he takes the opportunity to include details omitted by Matthew.
-Nonetheless, two elements are identical, namely the warning that those living in Judaea should flee to the mountains and the warning that women slowed down by their children would be particularly vulnerable.
+Nonetheless, two elements are identical: the warning that those living in Judaea should flee to the hills and the warning that women slowed down by their children would be particularly vulnerable.

 ‘Vengeance’ (Heb. naqam) is a key word in Old Testament prophecy, and refers primarily to the retribution God will exact on his enemies in the last days (e.g. Deut 32:43, Isa 34:8).
 ‘Trodden’ (from pateω) is another key word.
 While it links with ‘trampled’ in Daniel 7:7 and hence with the destruction by the Romans, it also links with the vision in this chapter.
-Speaking about the end, Zechariah says, “I will make Jerusalem a trampled stone for all the nations: every one that tramples on it will continually mock it, and all the nations of the earth will gather against it” (Zech 12:3 LXX, where the verb is katapateω, ‘tread down’).
-Likewise, ‘times’ verbally links with the ‘time, times and half a time’ in Daniel chapters 7 and 12 and Revelation chapter 12, again referring to the end.
+Speaking about the end, Zechariah says, “I will make Jerusalem a trampled stone for all the nations: every one that tramples on it will mock it, and all the nations of the earth will gather against it” (Zech 12:3 LXX, where the verb is katapateω, ‘tread down’; also the Peshitta text).
+‘Times’ verbally links with the ‘time, times and half a time’ in Daniel chapters 7 and 12 and the passage here in Revelation, again referring to the end.
 For these reasons, it seems better to interpret Luke 21:20-24 as referring to a crisis yet to occur.